mlgarchery/reviews/README.md

 ## Features

 Two commands are available:

-* `reviews.compare`: compare two branches.
+- `reviews.compare`: compare two branches.
 You need to provide the branch name you want to compare with main.
 This command:

-  * fetch the branch
+  - fetch and update the two branches (if a remote exists)
-  * find the branches common ancestor (*main_ancestor*)
+  - find the branches common ancestor (_main_ancestor_)
-  * reset --soft the branch to the common ancestor
+  - reset --soft the branch to the common ancestor
-  * switch to the VSCode source control view
+  - switch to the VSCode source control view

   If you want to compare with another branch than main, you can type `{branchName}..{anotherBranchThanMain}`, ex. `fix/typo..develop`.
-  The command also stores the branch last commit (*branch_commit2*) workspace wise so you can come back to it using the reset command.
+  The command also stores the branch last commit (_branch_commit2_) workspace wise so you can come back to it using the reset command.

-* `reviews.reset`:  reset the comparison.
+- `reviews.reset`: reset the comparison.
 Comes back to the branch last commit.

 ## Release Notes

 ### 0.0.3

 Add reviews.reset command.